f-person/parkview_enhancer/readme.md

 #### Planned Features
 * Keep track of watched episodes
 * Manually mark an episode as watched or unwatched
-* "True Random" (currently, the "Random" button randomly selects an episode from a pre-defined list of episodes that gets occasionally updated)
 * If possible, force the HLS player to use the highest quality video stream
 * Make the "FULL EPISODES" text on the homepage clickable
 * Add a better season selection view to the left side of "full episodes"/season pages